eeti/eeti/README.md

 # eeti.me

+Restricted file-hosting and pastebin service based on Pomf

 ## Install

 (We're going to safely assume that you know how to set up PHP, MySQL, the web server of your choice, and git,